taogen-dev-tools/plantuml-generator/README.md

 | -m or --members    | Whether contains classes' members.                           | true    | No       | -m false                                                     |
 | -c or --class      | Only generating parent classes and subclasses of a specified class. | null    | No       | -c Buffer                                                    |

-We strongly suggest to download the Javadoc and to deploy the Javadoc in your local PC.
+Note: We strongly suggest to download Javadoc that you need and to deploy the Javadoc in your local PC.
 It's faster, and be more friendly to other websites.